Grand Duchess Charlotte of Luxembourg

 Charlotte had five sisters:

-At that time, Luxembourg did not allow female succession.
-However, having only six daughters, Guillaume IV had the laws changed to allow his daughters to succeed him.
+When Charlotte was born, Luxembourg did not allow female succession.
+However, having only six daughters, Grad Duke Guillaume IV had the laws changed to allow his daughters to succeed him.
 Upon his death in February 1912, Charlotte’s elder sister Marie-Adélaide succeeded as Grand Duchess.
 However, Marie-Adélaide’s actions during World War I and her perceived close relationship with the Germans forced her to abdicate the throne in January 1919.
 Charlotte became the reigning Grand Duchess of Luxembourg.

 On November 6, 1919, Grand Duchess Charlotte married her first cousin, Prince Felix of Bourbon-Parma.
 He was the son of Robert I, Duke of Parma, and his second wife, Infanta Maria Antonia of Portugal.
 One of 24 children of his father’s two marriages, Felix was the younger brother of Empress Zita of Austria.
 Following a rather small and private civil ceremony in the morning, a large religious ceremony was held at Notre-Dame Cathedral in Luxembourg City, Luxembourg.
 The couple lived at Berg Castle, and had six children: